williamtroup/Calendar.js/README.md

 - Drag and Drop for events, even across multiple Calendars!
 - Drag and Drop for moving events to new times, and resizing to adjust event durations (only in Full Day view).
 - Cut, Copy, Paste (with multi-select support), and Duplication of events.
-- Configurable text for translations.
+- Configurable text for translations (see "dist/translations" for languages already available ).
 - Day, Week, Month, and All Events views.
 - Fully styled in CSS/SASS (including the buttons) and compatible with the Bootstrap library.
 - Full CSS color themes support (using :root variables, with dark-mode support).